 KM/JD Consulting advises leaders of Am Law 200 firms how to improve practice group productivity and achieve real follow-through from lawyers on internal initiatives.

 This is a 3-part post.
 Part 1 below describes what we mean by productivity in the law firm context, why improving productivity is essential for most firms' survival and the importance of metrics for productivity improvements.
-Parts 2 and 3 will provide many examples of different types of productivity improvements that a law firm may consider in the areas of revenue/profit management, service delivery changes, people management, knowledge management, process management, and technology solutions.
+Part 2 will provide four examples of easy yet very effective productivity improvements that a law firm may consider.
+Part 3 will provide 20 additional examples in the areas of revenue/profit management, service delivery changes, people management, knowledge management, process management, and technology solutions.

 The Management Committee struggles to understand productivity